 Flag name Value Meaning IncludeFreeBusy 0x02 If this flag is set, the server MUST include the values of the FreeBusySimple and FreeBusyDetailed flags of the PidTagMemberRights property in the returned permissions list.
-If this flag is not set, the server MUST NOT include the values of those flags in the returned permissions list.
-The client SHOULD set this flag if the server version is greater than or equal to 8.0.360.0, as specified in [MS-OXCRPC], and the folder is the Calendar folder.
-The client MUST NOT set this flag in any other circumstances.
+If this flag is not set, the values of those flags in the returned permissions list are not valid and the client MUST ignore them.
+The client MUST NOT set this flag if the server version is less than 8.0.360.0, as specified in [MS-OXCRPC], or the folder is not the Calendar folder.